mossdet/dlp-test/README.md

 1. Explore the raw data
 2. Clean the raw data
 3. Explore trends in clean data
-4. Select, encode and scale features,
+4. Select, engineer, encode and scale features,
 5. Train and test regression models

 # Each jupyter notebook runs one of the steps mentioned before.
 The notebooks need to be run in the order they are numbered: